kwankyu/sage/src/doc/en/installation/launching.rst

     jupyter kernelspec install --user $(sage -sh -c 'ls -d $SAGE_VENV/share/jupyter/kernels/sagemath') --name sagemath-dev

-The ``jupyter kernelspec`` approach by default does lead to about 2Gb of SageMath documentation being copied into your personal jupyter configuration directory.
+The ``jupyter kernelspec`` approach by default does lead to about 2Gb of Sage documentation being copied into your personal jupyter configuration directory.
 You can avoid that by instead putting a symlink in the relevant spot. and